pytorch/torchtune/docs/source/examples/finetune_llm.rst

 This guide will walk you through the different aspects of the `recipe <https://github.com/pytorch/torchtune/blob/main/recipes/full_finetune.py>`_.

-An example config for training the Llama 7B model using the Alpaca dataset looks something like this:
+An example config for training the Llama 7B model using the Alpaca dataset might look like this:

 .. code-block:: yaml